 7.1 This deed is effective from the date it is executed by the Developer, including where Relevant Insurances have not yet been placed or incepted.

-7.2 As soon as reasonably practicable after the award of a grid impact authority or REZ scheme authority (or any equivalent approval required for the Project)7.3 [Alternative 1 – use where the Alternative 1 definition of Neighbouring Landholder is used, otherwise delete] The Developer must provide written notice of the waiver under this deed to each person it has identified as an Eligible Landholder as soon as reasonably practicable after that time.
+7.2 As soon as reasonably practicable after the award of a grid impact authority or REZ scheme authority (or any equivalent approval required for the Project).

+7.3 [Alternative 1 – use where the Alternative 1 definition of Neighbouring Landholder is used, otherwise delete] The Developer must provide written notice of the waiver under this deed to each person it has identified as an Eligible Landholder as soon as reasonably practicable after that time.

 7.3 [Alternative 2 – use where the Alternative 2 definition of Neighbouring Landholder is used , otherwise delete] The Developer must use reasonable efforts to identify and provide written notice of the waiver under this deed to persons it has identified as Eligible Landholders, but is not required to identify every person who may in fact meet that definition at any given time.